 The University of Tennessee Memorial Research Center (602 beds) is nationally recognized for its research programs in heart disease, cancer, birth defects and mental retardation.
 A pediatric center, intensive-care newborn nursery, and organ transplant center are among the most recent additions to the expanding services.
-University hospital is the only teaching hospital in the area providing continuing education for physicians.
+University Hospital is the only teaching hospital in the area providing continuing education for physicians.
 The University of Tennessee Memorial Research Center is also a general hospital facility.

 East Tennessee Children’s Hospital meets the special needs of the young.
-The hospital (122 beds) has received well earned national recognition for it’s patient-education program.
+The hospital (122 beds) has received well earned national recognition for its patient-education program.

 EMERGENCY SERVICES – The enhanced 911 Emergency Response System links all city and county telephones with emergency assistance that notifies emergency medical services and law enforcement departments.
 The system gives the caller’s phone number, address, nearest intersecting streets, and closest emergency response facilities.

 Paramedics and advanced life-support systems are carried by the ambulances and helicopters operating in Knox and Blount counties.
-Rescue service and back-up ambulance service are provided by the Volunteer Rescue Squad.
+Rescue service and back-up ambulance services are provided by the Volunteer Rescue Squad.
 The University of Tennessee Hospital “Lifestar” helicopters are equipped with the most advanced medical technology and they respond to the most urgent medical needs.

-In major disasters, the Knoxville emergency management agency coordinates all agencies in Knox county and the surrounding 16 counties.
+In major disasters, the Knoxville Emergency Management Agency coordinates all agencies in Knox County and the surrounding 16 counties.

 HANDICAPPED SERVICES – A variety of agencies provide services to the handicapped in the Knoxville area.
 These include the East Tennessee Easter Seal Society, East Tennessee Children’s Rehabilitation Center, Sertoma Learning Center, Knoxville Area Communication Center for the Deaf, and the Knoxville Association for the Blind.
 These agencies provide job skills, recreational activities, speech and occupational therapy, as well as transportation.

 A special office provides information on services available to the disabled, handicapped and elderly.
-Contact policy development, Mayor’s office at [ 865 ] 215-2029.
+Contact Policy Development, Mayor’s office at (865) 215-2029.

-The main library of Knoxville and Knox County is housed in its new $2 million building on Clinch avenue.
+The main library of Knoxville and Knox County is housed in its new $2 million building on Clinch Avenue.
 The Lawson-McGhee library has a collection of over 10,000 rare and out-of-print books on microfiche.
 Also available for public use is an excellent up-to-date investment and corporate collection, as well as over 500 current magazines.
 A new addition to the library is a fine arts section specializing in audio-visual materials.